SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

-\textbf{Hierarchical structure illustration.} To qualitatively demonstrate the hierarchical organization of our dataset, Figure~\ref{fig:clip_caption_example} presents a portion of a representative video segmented into phase, step, and task levels as defined in Stage~2.
-Moving from phase to task level results in segments of progressively shorter duration and higher temporal resolution, while the corresponding captions evolve from long, context-rich descriptions to concise, action-focused statements.
-In the illustration, each clip is represented with the same number of sampled frames, highlighting how the effective sampling rate increases across levels: phase clips provide broader coverage with lower temporal resolution, while task clips capture fine-grained details with higher temporal resolution.
+\textbf{Hierarchical structure illustration.} To qualitatively demonstrate the hierarchical organization of our dataset, Figure~\ref{fig:clip_caption_example} presents a portion of a representative video segmented into coarse, mid, and fine levels.
+Moving from coarse to fine level results in segments of progressively shorter duration and higher temporal resolution, while the corresponding captions evolve from long, context-rich descriptions to concise, action-focused statements.
+In the illustration, each clip is represented with the same number of sampled frames, highlighting how the effective sampling rate increases across levels: coarse clips provide broader coverage with lower temporal resolution, while fine clips capture fine-grained details with higher temporal resolution.
 This design explicitly encodes multiple temporal scales, enabling models trained on SurgLaVi to perform multi-scale temporal reasoning over surgical activities.

 \textbf{Hierarchical level distribution.} Figure~\ref{fig:violin_plots} illustrates the distribution of clip durations (left) and the number of clips per video (right) across hierarchical levels.
-In both SurgLaVi and SurgLaVi-$\mathbf{\beta}$, phase-level clips span longer intervals with relatively few segments per video, step-level clips provide intermediate coverage, and task-level clips are shorter but occur more frequently.
+In both SurgLaVi and SurgLaVi-$\mathbf{\beta}$, coarse-level clips span longer intervals with relatively few segments per video, mid-level clips provide intermediate coverage, and fine-level clips are shorter but occur more frequently.
 Despite differences in video sources, the distributions of clip durations and clip counts per level remain consistent between the two datasets.
 Complementing these temporal statistics, Figure~\ref{fig:levels_counts} presents the overall distribution of clip–caption pairs across levels.
-As granularity increases from phase to task, the number of clips rises accordingly, a trend observed in both the full SurgLaVi dataset and its open-source subset, SurgLaVi-$\mathbf{\beta}$.
+As granularity increases from coarse to fine, the number of clips rises accordingly, a trend observed in both the full SurgLaVi dataset and its open-source subset, SurgLaVi-$\mathbf{\beta}$.